noahbroyles/sudentials/README.md

-# su_dentials
+# sudentials
 A Python credentials manager that uses pro technology to keep your creds and P-dubs safe.

-`su_dentials` is a shitty name, I agree.
+`sudentials` is a shitty name, I agree.
 It's fugly and stupid, but get over it.
 It basically means 'sudo credentials'.

 ## How to set up: